AWS Open Distro for OpenTelemetry

 This will tell the extension where to find the collector configuration.

-receivers: otlp: protocols: grpc: http:
+receivers: otlp: protocols: grpc: endpoint: "localhost:4317" http: endpoint: "localhost:4318"

-exporters: logging: loglevel: debug awsxray:
+exporters: logging: awsxray:

 You can set this via the Lambda console, or via the AWS CLI.